xadhix/DUET/README.md

 ## Results
+We utilize the Time Series Forecasting Benchmark ([TFB](https://github.com/decisionintelligence/TFB)) code repository as a unified evaluation framework, providing access to all baseline codes, scripts, and results.
+Following the settings in TFB, we do not apply the "Drop Last" trick to ensure a fair comparison.

 Extensive experiments on  25 real-world datasets from 10 different application domains, demonstrate that DUET achieves state-of-the-art~(SOTA) performance.
 We show the main results of the 10 commonly-used datasets below, click [here](./figures/other_results.jpg) to see the results for the remaining 15 datasets: